StefanSimeonov/com.musala.data.parser/com.musala.database.parser/README.md

 # ``Database-Console program``
 ### &nbsp;  &nbsp; &nbsp; &nbsp;console input and output rendering
 ------------------------
-This program is create to communicate between relational database and java's console, as showing the givin database table and his own columns consecutively.
-The user interface is asking for every step, from database server name, to each simply table's column name and choosen command on it.<br/>
+This program is create to communicate between relational database and java's console, as showing the giving database table and his own columns consecutively.
+The user interface is asking for every step, from database server name, to each simply table's column name and chosen command on it.<br/>
 <li>**In our particular implementation:** <br/>
 We were using console rendering to all information.
 The input stream is also given by the java's console.
 **XAMPP**, free and open source cross-platform web server providing our working MySQL server, where database has been set.
 The graphic interface for creating,altering and etc. the base is **HeidiSQL**.
 The connection string is associate with this server.